ToolmanP/Thoughtcrime/pages/AppSystem.md

   logseq.order-list-type:: number
 - A cluster should provide a unified single system view to its users or clients.
 - A loosely coupled group of servers that provide unified services to their clients.
-- Database Cluster --- availability Server Cluster --- better performance
+- Database Cluster --- availability Server Cluster --- better performance over load balancing
 - ![image.png](../assets/image_1703943937731_0.png)
 - Some requests are not ideomptent, if the fault happens when such operations are ongoing, the operation may not be undoable and should be manually intervened.
 - ## NGINX (Load Balancer)